| Random Generation | Output | ||||||||

 - Generate a random arborescence $T$ directed to root $r$

-- Make each edge of $T$ (the bridges) the last edge on the adjacency list of the corresponding vertex, randomly assign the order of the remaining outgoing edges
+- Designate each edge of $T$ as a bridge and place it last in the adjacency list of its corresponding vertex.
+Then, randomly order the remaining outgoing edges

 - Starting from $r$, traverse the edges in $H$ (for $|\mathbf{S}|$ steps) by visiting the first unused edge in the current vertex's adjacency list

 Since the graph $H$ is not necessarily regular, it is important to initialize the algorithm by selecting a random edge rather than a vertex.
 For Eulerian graphs, an arborescence can be generated uniformly at random by performing a simple random backwards walk until every vertex is visited.
 The first time a vertex is visited, the edge is recorded as a tree edge in the random arborescence [KMUW96].
 The running time of the above algorithm depends on the cover time of the random walk, which is the number of steps it takes to visit every vertex.
-The algorithm has exponential time delay and requires exponential space.
-Experimental evidence of the cover time by applying this algorithm to the following objects is provided in [SG25].
+The algorithm requires exponential space.
+Experimental evidence regarding the cover time (obtained by applying this algorithm to the following objects) is provided in [SG25].

 DB sequences